flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

                                      model_name=train_model.name)
 ```

-In above codes, the first `ControlEdge` we defined is that the `validate` job (Note, this job name is defined in the yaml file of workflow configs) will be restarted(the default action) when there is a `MODEL_GENERATED` event of training model received by the scheduler.
-The second  `ControlEdge` we defined is that the `predict` job will be restarted when there is a `MODEL_VALIDATED` event of training model received by the scheduler.
+In above codes, the first `ControlEdge` we defined is that the `validate` job (Note, this job name is defined in the yaml file of workflow configs) will be restarted(the default action) when there is a `MODEL_GENERATED` event.
+The second  `ControlEdge` we defined is that the `predict` job will be restarted when there is a `MODEL_VALIDATED` event.

-Besides, the well-defined out-of-box API for managing machine learning jobs, AIFlow exposes the most flexible API `action_on_events()` to allow users write their own event-based control dependencies.
+Besides, the well-defined out-of-box API for managing machine learning jobs, AIFlow exposes the most flexible API `action_on_events()` to allow users write their own control dependencies.

 ## Manage a Workflow